cupOJoseph/XforYgen/README.md

-# XforYgen
-A very simple script that generates X for Y to help you come up with a startup idea.
+# X for Y generation.

+## Description
+This is a simple program which generates psuedo random startup ideas, based on a "The X for Y" format.
+Our Twitter Bot can be found here: https://twitter.com/NextBigThingBot.

+## Helping
+If you would like to help you can :
-Add X to X.txt.
+- Add X's to X.txt.

-Add Y to Y.txt.
+- Add Y's to Y.txt.

-1 Item per line.

-Run with $python3 gen.py

-Some items in in X more than once.
-This is because they are bigger buzz words.
-Having an item in either list multiple times is fine, that will just make it get picked more often.
+These are pretty easy.
+Just put your ideas on a new line in the file, commit, push, and send us the pull request.
+The only rule is 1 item per line.
+Obscene things may or may not be merged.

+Some items are mentions more than once, like Uber.
+This increases the likelyhood that it is choosen.